C. Plath

 Navistar Classic Sextant

-Presented is a very fine example of a post-war C. Plath sextant, Serial No. 63023.
-It comes with its nicely finished and cushioned Mahogany case with a wide angle 4 x 40 coated optics telescope.
-The original certificate dated 12/8/83 issued by C Plath is included.
+Presented is a fine example of a post-war C. Plath sextant, Serial No. 63023.
+It has a nicely finished and cushioned Mahogany case with a wide-angle 4 x 40 coated optics telescope.
+The original certificate, dated 12/8/83, issued by C Plath, is included.

 Back View